MarcZenn/CommonSenseDiet---App/README.md

 Nothing!
 We just go off of ingredients and nutrition facts and give you our best, common sense, opinion.
 Eating right is simple...Don't eat junk.

-While the developers of this project want to keep this simple, we are eager to maintin a robust, collaborative, open-source code base.
+While the developers of this project want to keep this app small, we are eager to maintin a robust, collaborative, open-source code base.

 # Requirements